 - 1. For the reasons set forth above, Duke Energy Indiana's 2017-2019 Plan is not reasonable in its entirety, and is denied pursuant to I.C.
-8-1-8.5-10 (m)approved as set forth in this Order. - 2.
+8-1-8.5-10 (m). - 2.
 Duke Energy Indiana is ordered, pursuant to I.C.
-8-1-8.5-10 (m), to submit a modified plan with a reasonable time. 's request for timely recovery of all costs, including program costs, lost revenues and financial incentives associated with the Company's portfolio of programs offered to customers during 2017-2019, through its Rider 66-A is approved consistent with the terms of this Order. - 3.
-Duke Energy Indiana's request for continued authority to use deferred accounting on an ongoing basis until such costs are reflected in retail rates through its Rider EE is denied pending approval of a modified DSM Planapproved. - 4.
+8-1-8.5-10 (m), to submit a modified plan with a reasonable time. - 3.
+Duke Energy Indiana's request for continued authority to use deferred accounting on an ongoing basis until such costs are reflected in retail rates through its Rider EE is denied pending approval of a modified DSM Plan. - 4.
 Petitioner's reconciliation of the costs incurred, including lost revenues, for programs for 2015, with amounts actually collected from customers from Rider EE billings is hereby approved to the extent they are not modified by this order. - 5.
-Petitioner's updated reconciliation of lost revenues for 2012, 2013 and 2014 is hereby approved to the extent they are not modified by this order.

-6. The remainder of Petitioner's requested relief is denied. proposed Rider 66-A, including the billing factors contained therein, shall be and hereby is approved, consistent with the Commission's determinations herein.
+Petitioner's updated reconciliation of lost revenues for 2012, 2013 and 2014 is hereby approved to the extent they are not modified by this order. - 6.
+The remainder of Petitioner's requested relief is denied. - 7.
+This Order shall be effective on and after the date of its approval.